 Newly qualified Tax professionals can expect to be amongst the highest earners among their accountancy peers.
 A recent salary survey by Hays Recruitment found that newly qualified Tax Professionals could expect to earn around £35,000 with this figure rising to £40,000 for positions based in London.
 Salaries rise rapidly in line with experience with UK-based Tax Directors being paid in excess of £100,000 per annum.

-As a tax professional you can expect to be well paid.
+As a CTA you can expect to be well paid.

 3. Tax Professionals are in demand